Azure/azure-sdk-for-net/sdk/apicenter/Azure.ResourceManager.ApiCenter/README.md

 # Microsoft Azure API Center management client library for .NET

-API Center is a structured and organized repository that provides comprehensive information about APIs available within your organization.
+Microsoft Azure API Center is a structured and organized repository that provides comprehensive information about APIs available within your organization.
 API Center acts as a centralized hub for discovery, reuse, and governance.
 [Learn more](https://learn.microsoft.com/azure/api-center/overview).

 This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities: